Why can’t I use Kerosene in my Paraffin heater?

 Kerosene is not safe to breathe in

-Kerosene contains seventeen times more Sulphur than Paraffin Fuels like our Tozane.
+Kerosene contains seventeen times more Sulphur than Paraffin Fuels, like our Tozane.
 Sulphur can cause irritation of the eyes, throat and nose.
 In large doses, it can cause short-term breathing difficulties, dizziness and even vomiting.
 Constant inhalation indoors can lead to long-term breathing issues.
-Add to this the fact that Kerosene produces a lot of soot, which can also become an airborne irritant and you can see why Kerosene is not suitable for indoor use.
+Add to this the fact that Kerosene produces a lot of soot (which can also become another airborne irritant) and you can see why Kerosene is not suitable for indoor use.

 If you want to look after your health, spend the extra on the appropriate indoor heating fuel.

 This is a fact.
 It may be instant, it may take some time, but inevitably, using Kerosene in a paraffin heater will result in a broken unit.
 You wouldn’t put diesel into a petrol car, don’t put kerosene into a paraffin heater.
 Below is an image of a heater that was brought into our store for repair.
 It was fairly apparent that kerosene had been used before we opened it up.
 Once we got to the filter, we could see that the consistent use of kerosene had caused a major problem.
 The congealed remains of the impurities had gotten into the inner workings of the machine, causing some parts to jam or solidify.

 As stated already, paraffin is a distilled version of kerosene.
 Paraffin has had the vast majority of impurities removed from it.
 When the impurities in Kerosene burn, they create soot or clumps or by-products that can build up and prevent any other fuels getting through the machine.
 These blockages are usually nigh-on impossible to remove, so once the damage is done, it’s done.
 While, technically the issue can be repaired, it’d be consideably cheaper to just replace the unit.